Bardolph-Automation-Inc/bardolph/docs/main.rst

     * 800-lumen "Mini C"
     * 1100-lumen "A19" with the disk-shaped lens
-    * Candle E12 "Polychrome"
+    * "Beam"
-    * Candle E12 "White to Warm"
+    * "Color Zones Candle" E12, E26
-    * Color 800 "A19 Smart Light" globe-shaped bulb
+    * "Color A19 Smart Light" globe-shaped bulb
+    * "Indoor Neon Flex"
+    * "Tube" E25
+    * "White to Warm Candle" E12
     * Z "Lightstrip" (tested with 16 and 32 zones)

 In general, you should be able to use any of the standard bulbs and strips.